 This course is a laboratory for exploring the edge of the applications and theories of typography.
 Students will expand their fundamental understanding of typographic form and vocabulary through trans-media experiments to explore visual language for communication and expression.
-Non-traditional formal exploration, variations in ideation, and transparency in process will challenge and evolve student's assumptions about forms, mediums, and ideas as they relate to typography.Prerequisite: GD 201, or Graphic Design Graduate standing
+Non-traditional formal exploration, variations in ideation, and transparency in process will challenge and evolve student's assumptions about forms, mediums, and ideas as they relate to typography.Prerequisite: GD 201, or Graduate Graphic Design student standing

 This course examines the design of 3D graphics for a variety of applications.
 Technical proficiency in use of various modeling and rendering techniques will allow students to explore 3D spaces and 4D sequences.
-Skills and discussion in this course will be integrated into the student’s studio practice.Prerequisite: GD 300, or Graduate Graphic Design standing
+Skills and discussion in this course will be integrated into the student’s studio practice.Prerequisite: GD 300, or Graduate Graphic Design student standing

 In this course, explore the process for developing digital products that serve users' needs.
 Students will prototype screen-based experiences that are empathetic to the needs of the end user.
 Students will develop design concepts that mediate relationships between people and products, environments, and services.
 Key concepts might include content strategy, navigation structures, usability principles, personas, and wire-frames.Prerequisite: GD 220

 Using graphic design as an intermediary, investigate the ways human beings and machines interact.
 Students explore how virtual reality impacts design, communication, and the design process.
-Projects may include the research, discussion, and prototyping of immersive experiences; and designing virtual and physical interfaces.Prerequisite: GD 300, or Graduate Graphic Design standing
+Projects may include the research, discussion, and prototyping of immersive experiences; and designing virtual and physical interfaces.Prerequisite: GD 300, or Graduate Graphic Design student standing

 This course focuses on three-dimensional structures for a broad range of products that not only protect package contents but also create an experience for the user.
 Students examine how messages behave when distributed in three-dimensional space.
 Conceptual development, prototyping, materials, type, image, layout, design and form are fully explored to create commercial packaging.
-The course will also focus on social and sustainable issues to better understand how package design impacts the environment.Prerequisite: GD 200, or Graphic Design Graduate standing
+The course will also focus on social and sustainable issues to better understand how package design impacts the environment.Prerequisite: GD 200, or Graduate Graphic Design student standing

 Focuses on integrating time-based elements like space, pacing, audio, and interaction with brand identities.
 Course projects push classic branding principles of audience, message, integrated communication, and consistency into time-based media like as social, web, interaction, and broadcast.
-Motion in a variety of contexts and platforms will be explored as they relate to the business’s audience/customer.Prerequisite: GD 300, or Graduate Graphic Design standing
+Motion in a variety of contexts and platforms will be explored as they relate to the business’s audience/customer.Prerequisite: GD 300, or Graduate Graphic Design student standing

 Students explore narrative and storytelling through audio, video, and motion graphics.
 Skills in developing compelling storyboards, animatics, and style-frames are strengthened as students create typographic sequences, informational videos, and documentary segments.
-Lite introduction to character animation.Prerequisite: GD 300, or Graduate Graphic Design standing
+Lite introduction to character animation.Prerequisite: GD 300, or Graduate Graphic Design student standing

 Special topics courses are developed to cover emerging issues or specialized content not offered as part of the core curriculum.
 These courses, typically not offered continuously in the department, provide students and faculty the opportunity to explore new content and course formats such as working with community partners or corporate clients.